 Man’s Search For Meaning

-Tattooed on flesh, stolen of possession and identification, reduced to number among other numbers.
-To live, if only barely, if only briefly, was to know of another’s death.
+Their identities were ripped away as they were reduced to a number among other numbers.
+For them to live, if only barely, if only briefly, was to know of death.

-Viktor Frankl was Number 119, 104.
-His job inside camp was digging and laying tracks for railway lines before eventually tending to the sick, injured, and dying.
+Viktor Frankl was number 119, 104.
+His job in camp was digging and laying tracks for railway lines.
+Eventually, he was allowed to tend to prisoners who were sick, injured, and dying.

-For the Capos with their regular rations, they earned cigarettes as well as other perks.
-For ordinary prisoners, cigarettes were luxury items, traded for soup to prevent starvation.
-Then there were cigarettes for those who had lost themselves in despair.
+The capos, unlike most of the other prisoners, earned cigarettes as well as other privileges.
+For ordinary prisoners, cigarettes were luxury items, sometimes traded for soup, which was crucial for survival.
+But there were cigarettes left for those who had lost themselves to despair as well:

-When a prisoner first entered the camp, they were shocked.
-Unable to grasp the brutal reality of their situation.
-Barbed wire and spotlights.
-Shrill commands in German.
-Ragged humans slumped in a gray dawn.
-As the days passed from the train to the camp, prisoners dulled into a nightmarish world.
+When prisoners first entered the camp, they were shocked.
+Unable to grasp the brutal reality of their conditions.
+They saw barbed wire and spotlights.
+They heard shrill commands in German.
+Ragged humans slumped together in a gray dawn.
+As the days passed from the train ride to the camp, the prisoners dulled into a nightmarish world:

-Prisoners who first arrived to camp were starved and cooped together in the cold.
-Guards would walk to each person and inspect them, deciding on whether they would work or be sent to die.
-With one finger pointing to the right or left, there was existence or non-existence, life or execution.
+Prisoners who arrived at camp were cooped together in the cold.
+They were starved.
+Guards would walk over and inspect each of them, deciding on whether they should be sent off to work or die.
+With one finger pointing to the right or left, there was existence or non-existence, life or execution:

 A hand pointed to the chimney a few hundred yards off, which was sending a column of flame up into the grey sky of Poland.
 It dissolved into a sinister cloud of smoke.

 “That’s where your friend is, floating up to Heaven,” was the answer.
 But I still did not understand until the truth was explained to me in plain words.
 (Frankl 26)